We explore Gary Chapman’s best-selling book on the five ways most people “speak” love and show you how to connect more deeply with loved ones.

-To have their partners do tasks for them
+4. Acts of Service (To have their partners do tasks for them)

 For anyone who has had a “lost in translation” moment when it comes to love, the concept is almost instantly clarifying.
 Aha, you think to yourself, I finally get why he’s always digging for compliments, why I just want to hang out together, and why neither of us ever feels understood.

 Initially, the challenge is determining the other person’s chief love language, and perhaps identifying a strong secondary preference.
 (After all, who doesn’t like all five on some level: praise, companionship, getting presents, getting help with tasks, and a nice hug?)

 Finding the dominant language is key, though, and worth a bit of trial and error.
 If your main love language is Quality Time and your partner neither spends much time with you nor touches you much, you’ll miss the companionship a lot more than the touch.
 And if your partner simply begins to happily hang out with you, you’ll feel like the whole relationship is back on the rails, even without more hugging.

 To figure out another person’s primary emotional language, Chapman suggests, try a three-step approach: First, look at how your partner most often expresses love to you and others.
 By volunteering for tasks?
 Speaking kind words?
 Finding or making thoughtful presents?

 Second, what does he or she complain about most often?
 “You’re always telling that story that makes me sound dumb!” — affirmation trouble.
 “Why can’t you feed the cat once in a while?” — service complaint.